alicelapeyre/alicelapeyre.github.io/_pages/about.md

 I am interested in public and labour economics, more particularly in the optimal design of social insurance policies on the labor market.

-Since January 2022, I am visiting the London School of Economics sponsored by Prof. Camille Landais.
+From January 2022, I will be visiting the London School of Economics sponsored by Prof. Camille Landais.

 You can contact me at [alice.lapeyre@ensae.fr](mailto:alice.lapeyre@ensae.fr)